 - They are also of high quality

-#9.
-CookinPellets 40H Hickory Smoking Pellets
+#9 CookinPellets 40H Hickory Smoking Pellets

-Now, there are a lot of other hickory pellets available in the market, so why the 40H from CookinPellets.com?
-Well, to get your expected flavor from the food, you need a pellet that is 100% of the wood named.
-You’ll see a lot of pellets in the market that has a mixture of woods in the pellets, but the ratio is not mentioned there.
-So you don’t know what percentage of the wood named you’re getting from the pellets, and that’s why you often lack the flavor you expect.
+You’ll see many people prefer hickory for barbecue and cooking because of its strong release of unique flavors.
+Now, there are a lot of other hickory pellets available in the market, so why the 40H from CookinPellets?
+Well, to get your expected flavor from the wood, you need a pellet that contains 100% of the wood.
+You’ll see a lot of pellets on the market that have a mixture of woods, but the ratio is not mentioned, so you don’t know what percentage of the wood you’re getting in the pellets, and that’s why you often lack the flavor you expect.

 - A unique aroma that you’d expect from a hickory pellet.